RuedigerMoeller/fast-serialization/README.md

 * 100% JDK Serialization compatible drop-in replacement (Ok, might be 99% ..).
 * OffHeap Maps, Persistent OffHeap maps
 * FSTStructs is very similar to IBM's packed objects.
 Difference is: You can run it with Oracle JDK today.
-* should be Android compatible since version >= 2.17
+* should be Android compatible since version >= 2.17 (use ```FSTConfiguration.createAndroidConfiguration()``` both on server and client side.
+The configuration object has to be passed into FSTObjectIn/Output constructors)
 * Apache 2.0 license since 2.17

 ###Docs: